jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

 The map :math:`\rho` is not necessarily surjective.
 But it is surjective if the group is quasisplit.
 So this :math:`\mathcal I` is telling us about Cartans of the quasisplit form.

+The Algorithms paper has a picture of the :math:`KGB` space for :math:`Sp(4,R)`.
+They are 11 elements in the space.
+The picture gives the fibers of elements in :math:`KGB` that go to the same conjugacy class of involutions and in turn to the same CartanFour elements get mapped to the identity involution which corresponds to the compact Cartan; two are mapped to the involutions from the short root reflections :math:`s_{\alpha _1}` and :math:`s_{\alpha _2}` corresponding to the intermediate Cartan isomorphic to :math:`{\mathbb C}^\times `; four are mapped to the long root reflections :math:`s_{\beta _1}`, :math:`s_{\beta _2}`, which correspond to the Cartan isomorphic to :math:`S^1 \times {\mathbb R}^\times`; and one element is mapped to :math:`-Id`, corresponding to the split Cartan.

+In terms of representations, looking at each fiber of :math:`KGB` elements corresponding to a given Cartan, will give us representations attached to that Cartan.
+For example all the representations attached to the split Cartan correspond to the last element :math:`x_10` which is the fiber above the involution :math:`-1`, etc.